 The CVAA requires devices used to receive or display video programming, including devices used to receive and display Internet-based video programming, to be accessible by people with disabilities so that such individuals are able to access all functions of such devices related to video programming.
 Devices designed to record television programs must pass through closed captions so that the user can turn on/off the closed captions when the program is played back.
 It contains requirements for a conspicuous means of accessing closed captioning, including a button key, or icon (simple mechanism) for turning on/off closed captioning and first level access to accessibility features when made available through on-screen menus.

 The CVAA also expands video programming to include programming distributed over the Internet.
 It makes clear that existing closed captioning obligations also apply to video programming that is distributed or re-distributed over the Internet.
-If the video programming is closed captioned on television, it is required to be closed captioned when shown on the Internet as well – [hyperlink to our INTERNET CC page].
+If the video programming is closed captioned on television, it is required to be closed captioned when shown on the Internet as well.
 The CVAA tasks the FCC with creating captioning rules for three types of three types of programming: (1) pre-produced programming that was previously captioned for television viewing; (2) live video programming; and (3) new programming provided by or generally considered to be comparable to programming provided by multichannel programming distributors (such as cable or satellite subscription TV services).
 These updates ensure the continued accessibility of video programming for the deaf and hard of hearing community as programming migrates to the Internet.